 Risk-averse investors may chose to yield farm with stablecoins to mitigate this risk.
 Since stablecoins are pegged to other assets, commonly USD, there is less volatility farming stablecoins than Bitcoin, Ethereum, or altcoins.
 If you're not looking to manage stablecoins between DeFi protocols for the best rates, Origin Dollar allows investors to simply hold OUSD to earn passive yield through DeFi.
 Current 365-trailing yields are over 7%, making the token competitive in today's market.

 Where to Store Your Cryptocurrency

 The merits of each type of cryptocurrency wallet are still debated among users.
 The main concerns of most investors are security and ease of use.
 Some investors leave their cryptos on the trading platform they purchased them on, sacrificing some control over their funds.
-Exchanges with inadequate security measures (unlike Coinbase and Gemini) have lost users millions of dollars in cryptocurrencies over the years to hacks.
+Exchanges with inadequate security measures (unlike the top exchanges like Binance, eToro, WeBull and Gemini) have lost users millions of dollars in cryptocurrencies over the years to hacks.
 To avoid this possibility, you may want to transfer your cryptos to a wallet you personally control.